What Is The GRA?

-And lots of new restaurant owners and restaurant managers who turn into restaurant owners, sometimes you spend your life savings to be able to create and develop restaurant concepts.
-So when you start a restaurant you can spend 250k in it and you can also spend up to a million.
-But how will you be able to watch that money grow?
-How will you know you are on track?
-That you didn’t have a better chance with your 401-K or if you should have invested in real estate versus the restaurant business?
-That is what I really want to share with you today, it’s how investors watch their cash grow and how they use the third financial statement to be able to do that.
+Lots of new restaurant owners and managers who turn into restaurant owners, sometimes spend their life savings to create and develop restaurant concepts.
+So, when you start a restaurant, you can spend 250k on it, and you can also spend up to a million.
+How will you be able to watch that money grow?
+How will you know you are on track, that you didn’t have a better chance with your 401-K, or if you should have invested in real estate versus the restaurant business?
+That is what I want to share with you today; it’s how investors watch their cash grow and how they use the third financial statement to be able to do that.

 Another thing that investors demand is that their investment is secure.
-If they upfront the money for a restaurant of a $1M or $250M, they want to know it’s secure, that it will multiply and that they get a return on their investment that they couldn’t t somewhere else.
-The multiplication factor is very great for them.
+If they upfront the money for a restaurant of a $1M or $250M, they want to know it’s secure, that it will multiply, and that they will get a return on their investment that they couldn’t t somewhere else.
+The multiplication factor is very significant for them.

 They also want to know when will they get their money back.

-For all of the spouses of rest owners and rest managers, those are the ones who are also asking, “I know that we spent our life savings on this restaurant, how can we get it back?”
-That is what I want to talk to you about today and that’s why I want to help teach you to how to use the third financial statement to answer that question of, “When will you get your money back out of the business?”
+The spouses of restaurant owners and managers are the ones who are asking, “I know that we spent our life savings on this restaurant, how can we get it back?”
+That is what I want to talk to you about today, and that’s why I want to help teach you to how to use the third financial statement to answer that question of, “When will you get your money back from the business?”

-Related to the employee, I am assuming that today we have with us restaurant managers or restaurant employees, but also those managers who have started a business and are self-employed and maybe have their own restaurant.
-And when those people are successful, they turn into multiple restaurant owners and that’s where I call that the business owner.
+Related to the employee, I am assuming that we have with us restaurant managers or restaurant employees, but also those managers who have started a business and are self-employed and maybe own their restaurant.
+When those people are successful, they turn into multiple restaurant owners, and that’s where I call that the business owner.
 You can’t run it like you are self-employed anymore.
-You really have to run it like a business owner would run it.
+You have to run it as a business owner would run it.

-The major point for today of why to use the third financial statement is that I want to encourage all of you to think like an investor.
-So, If you learn nothing from me today except for what the third financial statement is and how investors use it, that is what I want you to walk away with.
-I want you to start thinking like an investor, making sure your money is growing, making sure the money you invest is growing, and making sure that the value is always there.
-So many restaurants start with an enormous amount of capital upfront that disappears and they close within six months or twelve months.
+The primary point for today of why to use the third financial statement is that I want to encourage all of you to think like an investor.
+So, if you learn nothing from me today except for what the third financial statement is and how investors use it, that is what I want you to gain.
+Please start thinking like an investor, making sure your money is growing, making sure the money you invest is growing, and making sure that the value is always there.
+So many restaurants start with an enormous amount of capital upfront that disappears, and they close within six or twelve months.
 Those are the pitfalls of not having a plan of action and not knowing what the Third Financial statement is.

-Here we go, now we have covered who uses the third financial statement the most.
-The investors, the CFO’s and the banks that use it.
-But what is it?
+Now we have covered who uses the third financial statement the most.
+It’s the investors, the CFO’s and the banks.
+However, what is it?

 The third financial statement is one of three.